junjieliang672/LMLFM/README.md

 # LMLFM
-This is a python implementation of Longitudinal Multi-Level Factorization Machines (LMLFM) in the following paper:
+This is a pytorch implementation of Longitudinal Multi-Level Factorization Machines (LMLFM) in the following paper:

 LMLFM: Longitudinal Multi-Level Factorization Machines Junjie Liang, Dongkuan Xu, Yiwei Sun, Vasant Honavar